-“Joy” starring Jennifer Lawrence and Bradley Cooper is another great movie for salesmen and entrepreneurs alike.
+“Joy,” starring Jennifer Lawrence and Bradley Cooper, is another great movie for salesmen and entrepreneurs.
 This movie features a family loosely held by a girl who metamorphs into a strong woman finding a business brand.

-Joy is not just a movie depicting a success story; it is a journey that involves betrayal and pains of love, as the film goes on the allies become foes and vice versa.
+Joy is not just a movie depicting a success story; it is a journey that involves betrayal and the pains of love.
+As the film goes on, the allies become foes and vice versa.

 Among all these hardships, Will Joy(Jeniffer) be able to find joy?
 And at what cost?

-A must watch for those who want to experience a journey of success unfold and the ups and downs that lie within.
+A must-watch for those who want to experience a journey of success unfolding and the ups and downs that lie within.
 It is for you if you want to see what it takes for an idea to transform into a successful brand and how a business dynasty is built.

 It is more of an entrepreneurial journey than salesmen movies

-“The Prime Gig” starring Vince Vaughn is another great salesmen movie you should not miss.
-The story follows Pendleton Wise AKA “Penny” who pitches travel scams for his living.
+“The Prime Gig,” starring Vince Vaughn, is another great salesman movie you should not miss.
+The story follows Pendleton Wise, AKA “Penny,” who pitches travel scams for his living.

 He is so damn talented telemarketer that he can sell almost anything over the phone.
 His company then goes bankrupt.
 Then, he is approached by the girlfriend of a “legend” in telemarketing to employ him on a gold mine venture which might be a call for trouble.

-The story starts taking twists when he begins an affair with the girlfriend of the boss.
+The story starts twisting when he begins an affair with the boss’s girlfriend.

-It is another one of the top movies about salesmen starring Giovanni Ribisi as Seth Davis; who is a college dropout; illegally running a casino that helps him live well but fails to get the acknowledgment of his father who happens to be a judge.
+It is another of the top movies about a salesman starring Giovanni Ribisi as Seth Davis, a college dropout; illegally running a casino that helps him live well but fails to get the acknowledgment of his father, a judge.

 In the casino, he is introduced to an owner of the brokerage firm who wants to hire him.
-After getting into the stock business, he gets the approval of his father, and as he proceeds on, he realizes that the firm is a “pump and dump” scam and he feels guilty for wasting the lifetime earnings of his clients.
+After getting into the stock business, he gets his father’s approval, and as he proceeds on, he realizes that the firm is a “pump and dump” scam and feels guilty for wasting the lifetime earnings of his clients.